compbiofan/SimSCSnTree/README.md

 * Parameters for sequencing ancestral nodes: -L and -U. These two are similar options: -L controls the levels to be sequenced for single-cell sequencing and -U controls the levels to be sequenced for bulk sequencing. -U can be "NA", in which case bulk sequencing will not be performed.
 For -L, if it is not specified, the program by default sequences the leaf cells.

-    ```-L (--levels)	This is for both tree inference and longitidunal study.
-For multiple levels, use semicolon to separate them.
-The first tumor cell has level 1.
+    ```-L (--levels)	This is for both tree inference and sampling ancestral nodes.
+If the user is interested in sequencing nodes on multiple levels, user can specify the levels of interest by separating them by semicolon.
+The first tumor cell/clone under the trunk has level 1.
 If counting from the bottom (leaf) of the tree, use minus before the number.
 For example, -1 is the leaf level.
 The range of the level should be within [-depth, depth].
 Users can specify desired levels according to -G to know which levels are available.
 If that is the case, use a very small -K to make sure the depth is not smaller than the biggest level you specify. (default: -1)```

     ```-U (--bulk-levels)	The levels of the bulk sequencing separated by semicolon.
 The definition of the levels is the same as in -L. The default for this option is NA, meaning no bulk sequencing. ```